discover-labs/dictum/docs/docs/data_model/getting_started.md

 --8<-- "snippets/getting_started/start_server.sh"
 ```

-In a couple of seconds the local Hyperplane server will start and you can go to
+In a couple of seconds the local Dictum server will start and you can go to
 [http://localhost:8000](http://localhost:8000).
 Right now our data model is empty, so
 we don't see anything there yet.